 A performance concentrate: our NAD DIX

-After reviewing all the scientific studies on NAD and sports performance, you will understand how interesting this supplement is for endurance and why it is essential to choose a quality product to achieve the demonstrated results.
+After reviewing all scientific studies on NAD and sports performance, you will understand how interesting this supplement is for endurance and why it is essential to choose a quality product to achieve the demonstrated results.

 That’s exactly what we offer with our NAD DIX, specially formulated for endurance athletes.
 Our NAD stands out for its exceptional quality and 99.9% purity, certified by independent laboratories (GMP and HACCP certifications).